 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.

 You might know the back of your hand, but how well do you know your fingerprints?
 Fingerprints are fascinating and unique parts of the human body that are totally different from human to human.
 They can be used for security, identification, or even to solve crimes…but what do they really look like?
 There are eight main types of fingerprints that belong to three wider categories: whorls, arches, and loops.
-In this article, we’ll break down each of these fingerprinting types as well as how rare they are, what yours might say about your personality, how fingerprints are really analyzed, and more!
+We talked to private investigator Carl Clatterbuck to help us break down each of these fingerprinting types as well as how rare they are, what yours might say about your personality, how fingerprints are really analyzed, and more!

 8 Fingerprint Types: At a Glance